MicrosoftDocs/sdk-api/sdk-api-src/content/ehstorapi/index.md

 ## -description

-This header is used by enstor.
+This header is used by Enhanced Storage.
 For more information, see:

 - [Enhanced Storage](../_enstor/index.md)